RasikaWarade/chrome-extension-mv3-firebase-boilerplate/README.md

 };
 ```

-To provide Google Sign In, authorize Firebase (GoogleAuthProvider) with the OAuth Access Token, which will builds Firebase credential with the Google ID token.
+To provide Google Sign In, the code below used authorizes Firebase (GoogleAuthProvider) with the OAuth Access Token, which will build Firebase credential with the Google ID token.

 Code Snippet:
 ```